MyersResearchGroup/myersresearchgroup.github.io/content/authors/Pedro-Fontanarrosa/_index.md

 - Graduate Students
 - Genetic Design Automation
 - iBioSim

+#any user groups to display on the page
+display_groups:
+- iBioSim Tool
+- Genetic Design Automation Area
+- FLUENT Project
+- SD2 Project
 ---

 Pedro Fontanarrosa is a Ph.D. student at the University of Utah studying Biomedical Engineering.
 His current research is on the design, modeling, and analysis of *genetic regulatory networks* (i.e., genetic circuits), focusing on predicting and analyzing circuit failures and developing methods for the re-design of genetic circuits to avoid these circuit failures.